-The need to house the I.S. electronics mean these depart from the binocular norm where the body is concerned.
-For one thing, there is no hinge Ė the body is just a solid ovoid with thin, smooth armour that looks and feels more like consumer electronics than fine optics.
-There is button on top to activate the I.S. and a battery compartment underneath that takes two AA batteries.
+The need to house the I.S. electronics mean these donít have a normal binocular body.
+There is no hinge Ė the body is just a solid plastic ovoid with thin, smooth armour.
+The result is that they look like consumer electronics, with a button on top and a battery compartment underneath.

-Canon claim waterproofing, but given the potential for water ingress through the battery compartment and button, my guess is that these wonít be submersion-proof like the best roof-prism birding binoís.
+Canon claim waterproofing, but given the potential for water ingress through the battery compartment and button, these wonít be submersion-proof like the best roof-prism birding binoís.
 You should be able to use them safely in the rain, though.

 The focuser is light, precise and free of any kind of image shift or backlash; as good as the very best in my opinion.
 Itís not super-fast, but for the precision needed with optics this sharp, and at this magnification with a shallow field depth, thatís not a bad thing.
 From close-focus of about four metres to infinity is a bit over one turn.
 There is plenty of focus beyond infinity, to accommodate different peoplesí eyesight, too.

 In order to make these waterproof, the focusing mechanism is (unusually for porros) internal Ė the focuser moves the objectives in and out behind a sealed optical window.

 You adjust dioptre (the difference in focus between your eyes) by the traditional method: twisting the right-hand eyepiece to focus it independently.
 In this case, it works smoothly and precisely with just the right weight (on many binoculars itís much too stiff).

 These are porro-prism binoculars (though they donít look like it) Ė the same optical design as ĎGrandad-binoísí.
 But if you think thatís a bad thing, itís not.
 In general, porro prisms give slightly higher performance than roof prisms because they transmit more light since they donít need mirror coatings.

 Optics - Objectives